Wildlife of Cyprus: Birds

-Cyprus also has over 380 identified species of bird due to being on migration routes between Africa to Europe and western Asia including Eleonora's falcon (Falco eleonorae), flamingo and the imperial eagle (Aquila heliaca).
+Cyprus also has over 380 species of bird due to being on migration routes between Africa, Europe and western Asia including Eleonora's falcon (Falco eleonorae), flamingo and the imperial eagle (Aquila heliaca).
 There are two endemic species of songbirds, the Cyprus warbler (Sylvia melanothorax) and the Cyprus wheatear (Oenanthe cypriaca).
 Both only breed on the island of Cyprus and migrate south to overwinter.

 Mammals

 Cyprus is currently home to 21 known mammals, of which three are endangered.
 The largest wild animal and mammal currently residing in Cyprus is the endemic Cypriot mouflon.
-Other notable mammals are the large critically endangered Mediterranean monk seal and the endemic Cypriot mouse, which is the only remaining endemic rodent on the Mediterranean islands.
+Other notable mammals are the large endangered Mediterranean monk seal and the endemic Cypriot mouse, which is the only remaining endemic rodent on the Mediterranean islands.
+During the Late Pleistocene, the Cyprus dwarf hippopotamus, the Cyprus dwarf elephant and a species of genet (Genetta plesictoides) were also native to the island, but became extinct at the beginning of the Holocene, following the arrival of humans to Cyprus.

 Reptiles

 Most of the reptiles of Cyprus are harmless, and non-venomous such as the Cyprus whip snake (Hierophis cypriensis) and the European blind snake (Typhlops vermicularis).
 Other snakes, European cat snake (Telescopus fallax) and Montpellier snake (Malpolon monspessulanus) are nominally venomous, but neither aggressive nor particularly dangerous.
 In contrast, the Cyprian blunt-nosed viper, (Macrovipera lebetina lebetina), though not aggressive, is a large, front-fanged viper.
 Its bite is dangerous even to large mammals, including people.
 Three of the reptile species on Cyprus, including Macrovipera lebetina, are endangered.

-Cyprus has several species of lizards and a few species of turtles such as loggerhead sea turtle (Caretta caretta, (Linnaeus, 1758)).
+Cyprus has several species of lizards and a few species of turtles such as loggerhead sea turtle (Caretta caretta).

 Arachnids

-Cyprus has an especially wide array of arachnids with around 60 species of spiders, including such spectacular spiders as the European tarantula (Lycosa tarantula).
+Cyprus has an especially wide array of arachnids with around 60 species of spiders, including the European tarantula (Lycosa tarantula).